-Answer on the show was penis and Paxman wasn't the most complimentary to the student who said it.
-It sends you off in that direction doesn't it.
+Answer on the show was penis and Paxman wasn't the It sends you off in that direction doesn't it.
 I think it would be something like...
 No I haven't got a clue.
-I was a liver specialist so bones in the body: hopeless.

-Which TV detective series starring Alan Davies used an arrangement of Saint-Saens' Danse Macabre as its signature tune?
-That assumes that you watch television.
-I don't think I could name a single detective series on TV, isn't that I could hum the tune if you wanted...
-[Embarrassingly Professor Arthur accepts and what follows can only be described as a massacre of the classical melody.]
+I was a liver specialist so bones in the body: hopeless. arrangement of Saint-Saens' Danse Macabre as its That assumes that you watch television.
+I don't think I could name a single detective series on TV, isn't that described as a massacre of the classical melody.
 Now you can work out how much television the Vice Chancellor watches.
 The only one I can think of is Taggart.
-Jonathan Creek Never heard of it.
+Never heard of it.
 The Vice Chancellor's working every night, what can I say?
-With vestigial wings hidden within its plumage, and nostrils at the end of its long bill rather than the base, which bird belongs to the genus Apteryx and is related to the extinct moa?
-That's a nice easy one isn't it?
+With vestigial wings hidden within its plumage, and which bird belongs to the genus Apteryx and is related That's a nice easy one isn't it?